nakaosensei/Spike/README.md

 If you decide to look in theese, you will see that some of them have some methods to get some information in the database, for example, DAOOwner has an method called login that check's if there is a determined mail/pw in the database, and returns the object if it exists, i used JQPL to make those queries.

-Well, now we have a system that everytime an alarm fires, it send's an email to the owner of the address where the alarm fired, it also activates the buzzer but that is just to denotate what should happen in real life, but we still can't do anything with the information stored in the database, se let's make an simple interface where we retrieve some information about it, like the last time an alarm fired and also the sequence witch they fired for an Address, for that, check the InterfaceController class, there i've implemented a simple text/console interface where you can get the fire alarm information for a specific user, in this case, myself.
+Well, now we have a system that everytime an alarm fires, it send's an email to the owner of the address where the alarm fired, it also activates the buzzer but that is just to denotate what should happen in real life, but we still can't do anything with the information stored in the database, se let's make an simple interface where we retrieve some information about it, like the last time an alarm fired and also the sequence which they fired for an Address, for that, check the InterfaceController class, there i've implemented a simple text/console interface where you can get the fire alarm information for a specific user, in this case, myself.

-Please note, before running the  InterfaceController main method, you should run the fillDatabase method from DatabaseFiller class, this project have a structure that could support a level where there is many alarms in a lot of adresses, and each house has a owner with an login and password, where he can choose an address and then see for each of them, witch alarm fired at what time, but this has not been yet implemented, for that i would probably use an web interface instead of a simple console interface for demonstration.
+Please note, before running the  InterfaceController main method, you should run the fillDatabase method from DatabaseFiller class, this project have a structure that could support a level where there is many alarms in a lot of adresses, and each house has a owner with an login and password, where he can choose an address and then see for each of them, which alarm fired at what time, but this has not been yet implemented, for that i would probably use an web interface instead of a simple console interface for demonstration.

 There is nothing complex here, there is an old-fashioned menu where you can choose to show the alarms from the addresses that the user nakaosensei@gmail.com has(that should be just one address, with 3 alarms/sensors), also, the second option displays the fire sequence from the alarms.